-Michael is the Chief Executive Officer of the Save Our Seas Foundation, which allows him to merge decades of experience in science, conservation and education and his lifelong passion for conserving sharks and the oceans.
+Michael was the Chief Executive Officer of the Save Our Seas Foundation from 2012 to 2019, which allowed him to merge decades of experience in science, conservation and education and his lifelong passion for conserving sharks and the oceans.
 Born in land-locked Switzerland along the shores of Lake Geneva, Michael’s love for the ocean transcended his personal geography.
-He attended University of Lausanne in Switzerland and graduated from University of Aberdeen in Scotland with a BSc in Zoology.
+He attended the University of Lausanne in Switzerland and graduated from the University of Aberdeen in Scotland with a BSc in Zoology.

 His initial field experience with sharks began in 1995 at the Bimini Biological Field Station in the Bahamas.
 He then spent the next decade studying the population and ecology of white sharks around Dyer Island in South Africa.
 In 2002, he founded the White Shark Trust to support research, education and conservation projects focused on white sharks.